Geo-Tell/DS-PMNet/README.md

-# DeformSampler
+# DS-PMNet(DeformSampler)
-A novel deep learning method for enhancing the PatchMatch Multi-View Stereo (MVS) pipeline
+Official implementation of "DS-PMNet:Learning Deformable Hypothesis Sampling for Accurate PatchMatch Multi-View Stereo" The code is coming soon.